okta/okta-auth-js/README.md

 * `postLogoutRedirectUri` - Setting a value will override the `postLogoutRedirectUri` configured on the SDK.
 * `state` - An optional value, used along with `postLogoutRedirectUri`.
 If set, this value will be returned as a query parameter during the redirect to the `postLogoutRedirectUri`
 * `idToken` - Specifies the ID token object.
 By default, `signOut` will look for a token object named `idToken` within the `TokenManager`.
 If you have stored the id token object in a different location, you should retrieve it first and then pass it here.
+* `clearTokensAfterRedirect` - If `true` (default: `false`) a flag will be added to the sessionStorage instead of clearing the local tokens immediately.
+The oktaAuth client will check the flag and clear local tokens after the logout redirect.
+This option can be used when work with `SecureRoute` component from Okta's downstream client SDKs to guarantee the local tokens can only be cleared after the Okta SSO session is fully killed.
 * `revokeAccessToken` - If `false` (default: `true`) the access token will not be revoked.
 Use this option with care: not revoking tokens may pose a security risk if tokens have been leaked outside the application.
 * `revokeRefreshToken` - If `false` (default: `true`) the refresh token will not be revoked.
 Use this option with care: not revoking tokens may pose a security risk if tokens have been leaked outside the application.
 Revoking a refresh token will revoke any access tokens minted by it, even if `revokeAccessToken` is `false`.
 * `accessToken` - Specifies the access token object.
 By default, `signOut` will look for a token object named `accessToken` within the `TokenManager`.
 If you have stored the access token object in a different location, you should retrieve it first and then pass it here.
 This options is ignored if the `revokeAccessToken` option is `false`.